 Construction of the proposed action will have a temporary impact on noise levels in the area of influence during construction.
 Noise will be generated by vehicles, machinery, and equipment used to construct access roads and laydown areas, as well as during the placement of solar panels and ancillary equipment.
 A construction sound analysis was completed considering impact pile driving and other typical construction equipment.
-The loudest predicted sound levels during construction would be from pile driving, with resulting levels at noise sensitive receptors (e.g., residences) expected to range from approximately 45 to 67 A-weighted decibel (dBA), which would be comparable to a passenger car at 65 miles per hour (25 feet), or large store airconditioning unit (20 feet).
-The increase in construction noise levels will occur during the roughly 12-month construction period.
+Worst-case construction sound levels at the nearest residence off Horan Lane are expected to range from 64 to 87 dBA with multiple pieces of equipment operating simultaneously, which is equivalent to a noisy restaurant, or a hairdryer, blender, or power tool.
+The increase in construction noise levels will occur during the 12 to 18month construction period.

 The main sources of sound emissions from the Project operations will be the solar inverter stations and a substation transformer located in the Project substation.
-The highest predicted sound level is 43 dBA at a cemetery located within the Project boundary.
-It was included as a noise sensitive receptor in the acoustic modeling analysis to be mindful of the significance of a quiet environment.
-Besides the cemetery, the highest predicted sound level was at a noise sensitive receptor is 40 dBA, see noise receptor locations.
-A sound level of 43 dBA is comparable to a quiet rural residential area with no activity.
+The highest expected daytime sound level at nearby sensitive receptors is 33 dBA or less at all 65 sensitive receptors evaluated.
+A sound level of 35 dBA is comparable to a quiet suburban nighttime environment.
 Nighttime operation will result in lower sound emissions as power will not be generated and therefore the solar inverters and substation transformer will be in stand-by mode with minimal sound produced.